Velvet Unicorn by Virtuals (VU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Velvet Unicorn by Virtuals Historical Price

-According to the latest data gathered on Velvet Unicorn by Virtuals live price page, the current price of Velvet Unicorn by Virtuals is 0.00359478USD.
-The circulating supply of Velvet Unicorn by Virtuals(VU) is 994.12M VU , giving it a market capitalization of $3.57M.
+According to the latest data gathered on Velvet Unicorn by Virtuals live price page, the current price of Velvet Unicorn by Virtuals is 0.00422642USD.
+The circulating supply of Velvet Unicorn by Virtuals(VU) is 994.12M VU , giving it a market capitalization of $4.20M.

 The Velvet Unicorn by Virtuals Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of VU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.